(Pocket-lint) - Apple has a technology called True Tone, which is present within the displays of some of its devices.

-"The 9.7-inch iPad Pro features advanced display technologies, including a True Tone display, which uses new four-channel sensors to dynamically adjust the white balance of the display to match the light around you for a more natural and accurate, paper-white viewing experience."
+Here's how Apple explained its True Tone display when it was first launched: "The 9.7-inch iPad Pro features advanced display technologies, including a True Tone display, which uses new four-channel sensors to dynamically adjust the white balance of the display to match the light around you for a more natural and accurate, paper-white viewing experience."

-Apple True Tone: Does it need to be enabled?
+Does True Tone need to be enabled?

-Apple True Tone: Is True Tone related to Night Shift?
+Is True Tone related to Night Shift?

-Night Shift was a feature introduced in iOS 9.3.
+Night Shift was a feature Apple introduced in iOS 9.3.
 It uses the iPad or iPhone's clock and geolocation to automatically adjust the colours in the display to the warmer end of the spectrum after dark.
-The idea is the reduce exposure to blue light, which stimulates the brain and can keep you awake, leading to a bad night's sleep.
+The idea is to reduce exposure to blue light, which stimulates the brain and can keep you awake, leading to a bad night's sleep.